I could actually title this blog post, ‘1000 Flawed Conceptions Of The PR Industry‘, but I want to keep you entertained.

 20. We’re Cold

 Despite what some would have you believe, I spend approximately 0% of my time being deceitful.
-I have a conscious, and it’s never damaged at work.
+I have a conscience, and it’s never damaged at work.
 I’m not sure how we all got tarred with the same brush, when there should never have been a brush to begin with.
 But unfortunately, upon informing somebody that you work in Public Relations, some will automatically assume that you’re cold and without a soul.

 “Oh, this is ace… that I must be some sort of hard bitch…” – Andrea Sexton.